ramoslucas-lr/billard-monitor/README.md

 ```

 ## Usage
-At the moment, no arguments are being passed to the code.
+No arguments are being passed to the code.
 To run the code you need to alter the variables _render_output_ and _build_model_ to decide if you want to render the output to a .avi file and build a RandomForest model, respectively.
 You need to have a built model to classify each circle detected by the Hough Transform.
 ```
 python main.py
 ```

-## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

-## License
-GNU General Public License